cliburn/reproducible-analysis-2017/slides.md

 ### Can you recreate the environment?

-- You used Windows XP
+- You used Windows XP <!-- .element: class="fragment" data-fragment-index="1" -->
-  - your lab is now a Mac-only shop
+  - Your lab is now a Mac-only shop <!-- .element: class="fragment" data-fragment-index="2" -->
-- You used proprietary software A from Vendor X
+- You used proprietary software A from Vendor X <!-- .element: class="fragment" data-fragment-index="3" -->
-  - Vendor X went bankrupt 2 years ago
+  - Vendor X went bankrupt 2 years ago <!-- .element: class="fragment" data-fragment-index="4" -->
-- You ran the analysis with R 3.1.2 with packages X (version A), Y (version B) and Z (version C))
+- You ran the analysis with R 3.1.2 with packages X (version A), Y (version B) and Z (version C)) <!-- .element: class="fragment" data-fragment-index="5" -->
-  - Versions have been updated and are not compatible with R
+  - Versions have been updated and are not compatible with R 3.1.2 <!-- .element: class="fragment" data-fragment-index="6" -->

 ----

-### Practices and tools for analytic environment
+### Practices and tools (Environment)

 - Prefer open-source tools
 - Use reproducible environments